Top Rated Hospice Care in Los Angeles

 Allow us to introduce ourselves: At Pleasantville Hospice, we prioritize the emotional, spiritual, and physical well-being of the patient.
 As a Joint Commission Certified provider, we understand the importance of communication between our health professionals and our patients as this forms trust and a bond that is needed throughout this challenging process.

 Since our founding in 2012, Pleasantville has been Los Angeles’s leading hospice providing patients with compassionate care in the areas of in hospice care and palliative services.
 We pride ourselves on creating an atmosphere, alleviating unnecessary pain and suffering through the hummingbird approach.
 Our health professionals aim to provide care in a manner aiming to maintain our space as a source of tranquility for our patients during these difficult times.
+With our full service hospice, Los Angeles families can be at ease because their loved ones will get the medical care they deserve, along with physical, emotional and spiritual support from our care team.

-What is Hospice Care
+Hospice Care Los Angeles

 Many people shy away from hospice care because they view it as “giving up” on their loved ones or ultimately themselves.
 In truth, hospice is about creating a space of peace and comfort.
 It’s about improving one’s quality of life.
 Studies show that choosing hospice treatment sooner may enhance and prolong life, providing the opportunity of creating more memories and living each moment to the fullest.
+With our hospice care, Los Angeles families will be able to know their loved ones are in god hands.

 The goal of hospice care is to maximize a patients comfort and quality of life through pain management and symptom control.
 This may happen through medications, spiritual guidance, or simple companionship and compassion provided by our professional team or a volunteer sitting by your bedside and holding your hand.
+Our Los Angeles hospice program is not like any other nursing home.
+We view all of our guests as our family, because we understand how important every human is.
+We will provide senior care for your loved ones like nobody else can.

 At Pleasantville Hospice we strive to go above and beyond for our patients and their families.
-Our services include palliative care, at home hospice care, therapy, and counseling, amongst other services.
+Our services include Los Angeles palliative care, at home hospice care, therapy, and counseling, amongst other services.
 We have skilled nurses on standby 24/7 for your comfort and peace of mind.
 Here at Pleasantville, we strive to focus on maximizing the quality of life while providing comfort and support services, by managing medical conditions, educating our patients and their families about the coming process.
 At Pleasantville, we can fully customize treatment based on each of our patient’s individual needs.

 Hospice Care Vs. Palliative Care